appsody/website/content/docs/stacks/stacks-overview.md

 - Support the [appsody build](/docs/cli-commands#appsody-build) command with Buildah
 - Prevent creation of files on the local system that cannot be removed (i.e. files owned by root or other users)
 - Specify explicit versions for all required Docker images
-- Do not introduce any version changes to the content provided by the parent container images (for example: yum upgrade, apt-get dist-upgrade, npm audit fix).
-If a package contained in the parent image is out-of-date, contact its' maintainers or update it individually.
+- Do not introduce any version changes to the content provided by the parent container images (for example: `yum upgrade`, `apt-get dist-upgrade`, `npm audit fix`).
+If a package contained in the parent image is out of date, contact its maintainers or update it individually.
 - Tag the stack with a major version (i.e. at least 1.0.0)
 - Follow [Docker best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), including:
     1. Minimise the size of production images